Membership

 The Workforce Development Board of Central Ohio serves the city of Columbus and Franklin county.
 The Board serves the residents and employers in their workforce region, connecting them to training and supportive services and coordinating the planning and convening of workforce system partners from throughout the region.
 Operating in a collaborative service delivery model, the Board contracts with ResCare to convene three trusted workforce system partners to deliver services to job seekers and incumbent workers.
 Those system partners include the Urban League, Goodwill, and Jewish Family Services.

-Detroit Employment Solutions Corporation
+DESC - Detroit Employment Solutions Corporation

 Detroit